Week 13 Opening Odds for Browns at Texans

 Let’s be honest, we’ve all had this game circled on the schedule for a number of reasons.
 We know why.
 We don’t need to say why.
 Because we don’t talk about Deshaun.

-I don’t normally drop the curtain like this but for this week, we bought a literal blackboard and this has been written on it 100 times.
+I don’t normally drop the curtain like this but for Week 13, we bought a literal blackboard and this has been written on it 100 times.
 Because we do not talk about Deshaun.

 So why are we not talking about Deshaun here?
 Because it’s the opening odds for the return of What’s-His-Face to Houston since all the unpleasantness that he caused in the last couple of years.